salkin-mada/openscad.nvim/README.md

 # openscad.nvim

-Syntax highlighting, cheatsheet, offline manual and fuzzy help plugin for the openscad language
+Syntax highlighting, cheatsheet, snippets, offline manual and fuzzy help plugin for the openscad language

 OpenSCAD help system and syntax highlighting in Neovim.
 This plugin was first created as a companion to [the original openscad syntax highlighting](https://github.com/sirtaj/vim-openscad).